percwg/perc-wg/double/draft-ietf-perc-double.md

 with no additional considerations.

 The algorithm recommend in [@I-D.ietf-rtcweb-fec] for video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].

-Open Issue: The WG is currently considering how to handle Flex FEC.
-The main issue of concern is that the FEC Header, which is needed for repair, is part of the RTP payload.
-As explained in [@I-D.ietf-payload-flexible-fec-scheme], "the default order of operations for this FEC payload format SHALL be SRTP followed by FEC" which ensures that even if the relay can read the RTP payload for the FEC packets, that does not provide the relay with access to the original media.
-Additionally, [@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair packets.
+When using Flex FEC, the repair packets MUST use the default order of operations defined in [@I-D.ietf-payload-flexible-fec-scheme] of SRTP followed by FEC.
+The repair packets MUST be handled like RTCP packets instead of RTP packets in that only the hop-by-hop cryptographic algorithms are applied when using the double transform and not the end-to-end algorithms.
+Note that for interoperability with WebRTC, [@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair packets.

 # Recommended Inner and Outer Cryptographic Transforms